 We also were able to provide important data to practitioners and policymakers about media diet, including where vaccine hesitant people are getting information.

-What’s next for the project with the end of the pandemic on the horizon?
+What’s next for the project now that the end of the pandemic has been declared?

 We’ve been awarded a three-year grant from the NSF to reinvent the project for the post-pandemic era.
 We're going to keep doing these surveys, but half of every survey will be for researchers who put in an application on a competitive basis.
 We get a lot of people wanting to use the survey because that allows them to study differences between states, which is hard to do, but we have a mechanism that provides people with the ability to collect these data.